CosmicMind/Material/README.md

 # MaterialKit

 Welcome to MaterialKit for iOS.
 MaterialKit is not just another components library.
-We built everything using an underlying graphics and animation framework to ensure extensibility and fuel everyone's imagination.
-MaterialKit is a new and exciting project for us at CosmicMind.
-We hope you love it as much as we do.
+We built everything using an underlying graphics and animation framework to ensure extensibility and to fuel everyone's imagination.

 ### Examples